06.18.26

 When is the Day of Arafah 2025?

 The Day of Arafah is on the 9th day of Dhul Hijjah, the twelfth and final month of the Islamic calendar.
-This year, it is expected to fall on Thursday, 5th June 2025, depending on the sighting of the moon.
+This year, it is expected to fall on the 26th May 2026, depending on the sighting of the moon.

 As the Islamic calendar is based on the lunar calendar, the Day of Arafah occurs ten days earlier each year.